English | Lietuviškai

 2.2 leave the default options in the Memory size table;

-2.3 because we will use VirtualBox to load Peropesis ISO image in RAM, in this step, Hard Disk, to create virtual hard drive is not necessary, so select Do not create a virtual hard disk.
+2.3 because we will use VirtualBox to load Peropesis ISO image into RAM, in the next step, Hard Disk, it is not necessary to create virtual hard disk, so select Do not create a virtual hard disk.
 The program may inform you of this choice with a warning message.
 If this happens, confirm that you understand the message and create a virtual machine without the hard disk by clicking the Continue and/or Create button;

 2.4 if in the previous steps you did everything well, the program should have already created a virtual machine.
 In this step, we will specify a specific operating system, that we want to load.
 Select the Settings category from the top Menu bar.
 In an open table Options, select the Storage subcategory.
 In the Storage Devices section, select a device Controller: AHCI (SATA) and add a Peropesis.iso file to it (press the green arrow Adds optical drive, find the Peropesis.iso file in the file manager that appears, select it and confirm it with the OK button);